Is moving making you anxious?

 A few days before the move, pack a suitcase with personal care items, medications and other essentials that you need to have on hand quickly.

 In addition, also prepare a box containing the necessary items on moving day.
-This box may contain snacks, a coffee maker, a phone or any other item that will be useful on on moving day.
+This box may contain snacks, a coffee maker, a phone or any other item that will be useful on moving day.
 Of course, be sure to carry yourself valuables like your jewels and fragile items in your car or that of your children’s.

 We have presented here just a few tips that will allow you to better plan your move.
-Do not forget create a to-do list that will help you better prepare for your transition to your retirement home.
+Do not forget to create a to-do list that will help you better prepare for your transition to your retirement home.